taufik-rama/pgproxy/README.md

 ```

 Basically, if this configuration is enabled, then pgproxy will look at one of the statement parameter & try to parse it as an option for some custom behaviour

-TODO: explain all of the available options here

 The way that it _could_ integrate at least nicely with existing DB queries is by just having a "noop" condition for that optional values